 Early Childhood Application and Screening

-The Early Childhood Program offered at Baldwin Elementary School is designed to meet the needs of all three and four year olds.
-There is one all day class for qualifying 4 year olds (limited to 20 students); all other Early Childhood Program classes are half day.
-There is no enrollment fee for this program; milk and/or transportation fees may be applicable.
-Spots are reserved in the order the completed applications are received with priority given to child qualifying for an IEP and at-risk students.
-All students must participate in both an online and in-person developmental screening to apply.
+The Early Childhood programming offered at Baldwin Elementary School Primary Center is designed to meet the needs of three and four year olds.
+There is one all day class for qualifying 4 year olds (limited to 20 students) based on in-person screenings.

-Please complete the Early Childhood Screening Application below along with the two questionnaires linked in Section 4 of the application to begin the application process..
+Please complete the Early Childhood Screening Application, including the linked questionnaires in the Confirmation Message after submission to begin the process.

-From September to April, online applications are reviewed within 2-3 weeks.
-Once reviewed, an additional email link is sent from a program called SignUpGenius, that prompts you to select an in-person screening appointment time held on the first Friday of each month (i.e. 09/03/2021 and 10/01/2021).
+From August to May, online applications are reviewed within 2-3 weeks.
+Once reviewed, an additional email link is sent from a program called SignUpGenius, that prompts you to select an in-person screening appointment time held on the first Friday of each month.

-If you have submitted the application available below, and have NOT received a SignUpGenius link after two weeks of the submission date, please call 785-594-2444.
-A maximum of 12-15 appointments are available, and slots are filled on a first-come first serve basis.
+If you have submitted an application, and have NOT received a SignUpGenius link after two weeks of the submission date, please call 785-594-2444.
+Slots are filled on a first-come first serve basis.
 Pending the time of your application you may not have an appointment until the following month.

 Caricatures of children holding the letters in preschool.
 Click to access preschool application